Severe drought has affected around 766,000 people since November 2016. Many are pastoralists and have lost up to 70% of their herds.

 The drought and lack of food have heightened the risk of disease and illness, while flash rainstorms are further exacerbating the danger.

-Our in-country partner ActionAid, has successfully distributed 441 ShelterBoxes to families across three areas.
+Working with our in-country partner ActionAid over three phases of response, we have successfully distributed aid to 3,441 families across three areas.
 These ShelterBoxes have been adapted to meet the specific needs of nomadic communities – the tent has been removed and replaced with two tarpaulins to waterproof existing shelters.

 All the essential items within these ShelterBoxes are portable, vital for families in temporary camps so they can take them with them when they move on.

 Your support enables our teams to go further and deliver more aid to families in need.

 “I responded to Somaliland with ShelterBox in 2007 and 2009 for people displaced as a result of conflict, but this is different.
 This is a huge humanitarian challenge that will affect so many.
 I feel the work we are doing here will allow some of the most vulnerable of the displaced to continue to live as normal a life as possible with dignity, when conditions are so extreme.”

 “As a new staff member it’s been fascinating to be in Somaliland and see how ShelterBox thoroughly investigates a scenario before it responds.
 This approach means that not only does the affected population receive assistance appropriate to their needs, it ensures ShelterBox makes the most of every pound donated to us.”

 – Dave Raybould, Operations Coordinator